 The Company may enter into over-the-counter interest rate forward contracts to fix a portion of the benchmark interest rate prior to the anticipated issuance of fixed rate debt or to manage the Company's level of fixed and floating rate debt.
+These interest rate forward contracts generally have durations of less than 12 months.
 The interest rate contracts are measured at fair value using information quoted by U.S. government bond dealers.

-During fiscal year 2015, the Company paid \$25 to settle interest rate forward contracts related to the December 2014 issuance of \$500 in senior notes.
-The settlement payments are reflected as operating cash flows in the consolidated statements of cash flows for the fiscal year ended June 30, 2015.
-The loss is reflected in Accumulated other comprehensive net loss on the consolidated balance sheets as of June 30, 2017 and 2016, and is being amortized into Interest expense on the consolidated statement of earnings over the 10 -year term of the notes.
+During fiscal year 2018, the Company entered into, and subsequently terminated, interest rate forward contracts related to the September 2017 issuance of \$400 in senior notes and the May 2018 issuance of \$500 in senior notes (See Note 8).
+These contracts resulted in insignificant gains and losses to Accumulated other comprehensive net (losses) income on the consolidated balance sheets, which are being amortized into Interest expense on the consolidated statement of earnings over the 10 -year term of each of the notes.

-The Company had no outstanding interest rate forward contracts as of June 30, 2017 and 2016.
+The Company had no outstanding interest rate forward contracts as of June 30, 2018 and 2017.